Emma-Jonna/Island-Hotel/README.md

 <img src="https://media.giphy.com/media/3oEjHDt3AyoN1CLxyU/giphy.gif" width="100%"/>
-WHY NOT A GIF HERE?
-TO SET THE MODE.

-# Island name
+# Isle of Sgàil

 Some text about your lovely island

-# Hotel name
+# The Burnwood Estate

 Why not add some info about the hotel of your dreams?